ShivamTripathi028/rak-chatbot-backend/product-categories/wisblock/rak19014/quickstart.md

 #### Arduino IDE BSP Installation

-<b>Programming via Arduino IDE</b>
+**Programming via Arduino IDE**
 - <a href="https://github.com/RAKWireless/RAKwireless-Arduino-BSP-Index" target="_blank">RAKwireless BSP support for Arduino</a>

-<br/>In the Arduino IDE, once you install the BSP, examples for the WisBlock Core will be automatically included in the list of examples.
+In the Arduino IDE, once you install the BSP, examples for the WisBlock Core will be automatically included in the list of examples.

 #### PlatformIO BSP Installation

-<b>Programming via PlatformIO IDE:</b>
+**Programming via PlatformIO IDE:**
 - <a href="https://github.com/RAKWireless/WisBlock/blob/master/PlatformIO/README" target="_blank">RAKwireless WisBlock modules in PlatformIO</a>

 ## Examples